Bad Berleburg: Transport

 The municipal area is crossed from north to south by Federal Highway (Bundesstraße) 480, joining Bad Berleburg with Winterberg in the north and Erndtebrück in the south.

 The Rothaarbahn railway reaches the town from the south, ending there.
 Until 31 May 1981 there was a connection from Bad Berleburg to Allendorf and Frankenberg by the Upper Edertalbahn and the Ruhr-Eder-Bahn.

+Bad Berleburg is located in the area of the fare association Westfalen-Tarif.